kramse/security-courses/README.md

 ```

 The build directory makes it nice and clean, but I did have some problems with Minted2 package which also required buildir setting:

+Warning: shell escape is needed for the minted package providing syntax highlighting.
+If you don't trust me, leave it out.

 ```
 \RequirePackage[outputdir=build]{minted2}
 ```

-## Further Configuration
+## Configuration of PATHS
 You need to tell LaTeX to find included files and packages
-with the TEXINPUTS
+with the TEXINPUTS environment variable.

-As an example my login profile on my laptops with Linux contains the following settings suitable for TeXLive and this package:
+As an example my login profile on my laptops with Linux contains the following settings suitable for TeXLive 2025 and this repo if checked out in a folder projects:
 ```
 export TEXINPUTS=:~/projects/security-courses//
 MANPATH=$MANPATH:/usr/local/texlive/2025/texmf/doc/man